Elia Kazan: Early life

-Kazan noted some of the controversial aspects of what he put in the film.
-He wrote "I used to say to myself when I was making the film that America was a dream of total freedom in all areas."
+Kazan noted some of the controversial aspects of what he put in the film: "I used to say to myself when I was making the film that America was a dream of total freedom in all areas."
 To make his point, the character who portrays Kazan's uncle Avraam kisses the ground when he gets through customs, while the Statue of Liberty and the American flag are in the background.
 Kazan had considered whether that kind of scene might be too much for American audiences:

-Before undertaking the film, Kazan wanted to confirm many of the details about his family's background.
+Before undertaking America America, Kazan wanted to confirm many of the details about his family's background.
 At one point, he sat his parents down and recorded their answers to his questions.
 He remembers eventually asking his father a "deeper question: 'Why America?
 What were you hoping for?'"
-His mother gave him the answer, however: "A.E. brought us here."
+His mother gave him the answer: "A.E. brought us here."
 Kazan states that "A.E. was my uncle Avraam Elia, the one who left the Anatolian village with the donkey.
 At twenty-eight, somehow—this was the wonder—he made his way to New York.
 He sent home money and in time brought my father over.
 Father sent for my mother and my baby brother and me when I was four."

-Kazan wrote of the film, "It's my favorite of all the films I've made; the first film that was entirely mine."
+Kazan writes of America America, "It's my favorite of all the films I've made; the first film that was entirely mine."